raghurana/docker-express-ecs/TASKS.md

 ## Notes

-- Use Node.js 22 slim image for both Docker stages
+- Use Node.js 22 full image for build and slim image for runtime
+- Use built in --env-file option with node to load a .env file before running npm start script
+- npm start script should execute the start script in package.json that loads the env file and starts dist/index.js
 - Implement multi-stage Docker build for optimization
 - Configure TSX for development with hot reloading
 - Set up proper workspace package linking